-The use of TRSs will increase our overall tax liability.
+The use of a TRS will increase our overall tax liability.

-Our domestic TRSs will be subject to federal and state income tax on their taxable income.
-Accordingly, although our ownership of TRS lessees allows us to participate in the operating income from any hotel properties that may be acquired in addition to receiving rent, that operating income is fully subject to income tax.
+Our domestic TRS will be subject to federal and state income tax on their taxable income.
+Accordingly, although our ownership of a TRS lessee allows us to participate in the operating income from any hotel properties that may be acquired in addition to receiving rent, that operating income is fully subject to income tax.
 Such taxes could be substantial.